9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/Terms/I. Flaws in the system.md

 			- Independent of other issues
 			- Recognized as a security risk
 			- Submitted with supporting evidence
-			- Affecting only one codebase.
+			- Affecting only one codebase
 		- **Additional Testing:** Vulnerabilities added to the CVE list are often reviewed by other online vulnerability databases, such as the NIST National Vulnerabilities Database.
 These organizations subject vulnerabilities to additional testing to determine their significance and potential threat.
 - **Common Vulnerability Scoring System (CVSS):** The **[[NIST National Vulnerabilities Database]]** uses the **[[Common Vulnerability Scoring System (CVSS)]]** to score the severity of vulnerabilities.
 CVSS is a measurement system that calculates the impact and urgency of addressing a vulnerability.
 Scores range from 0 to 10, with lower scores considered low risk and higher scores indicating critical risk.
 	- **Use in Vulnerability Management:** Security teams often use the CVE list and CVSS scores as part of their vulnerability management strategy.
 They rely on these references to prioritize security fixes and determine how quickly a vulnerability should be patched.